learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 ## How Does Information Flow Between Components?

 We already know, how to use props to pass information _down_ from parent to child.
 But how would we do the reverse?
 How might we have a child component send data to its parent component?
-In order to propagate information in the opposite direction, we can send a callback functions _as a prop_ from the parent component to it child.
+In order to propagate information in the opposite direction, we can send a callback functions _as a prop_ from the parent component to its child.

 This allows the callback to be _owned_ by a different component than the one invoking it.
-Once invoked, the callback can send data to the parent component that _owns_ it, instead of the child component that _invoked_ it.
+Once invoked, the callback can send data to or change state in the parent component that _owns_ it, instead of the child component that _invoked_ it.

 ## Getting Started